stellatogrp/lropt/README.md

 If you'd like to add a new example to our library, or implement a new feature, please get in touch with us first to make sure that your priorities align with ours.
+Reference to the contributing guide, examples are in this folder and add that
 ## Team

 LROPT is  built from the contributions of many researchers and engineers.
 A list of people who contributed to the development of LROPT include Irina Wang, Amit Solomon, Bartolomeo Stellato, Cole Becker, Bart Van Parys and Manav Jairam.

 ## Citing

+There is a package paper coming soon.